 The Provost’s Professional Diversity Fellowship is a one-year (two semesters) fellowship with an approximate value of $47,000.
 The award includes a stipend of $25,000, academic-year tuition at the general postbaccalaureate rate (up to but not exceeding).
-Subsidized health insurance and dental care for the academic year and for summer 2021 are available.
-The tuition rate for 2020-2021 is estimated at $18,065.
+Subsidized health insurance and dental care for the academic year and for summer 2022 are available.
 The stipend is distributed in bi-weekly payments throughout the academic year in alignment with the University payroll schedule.
 The general postbaccalaureate rate is equal to that of the standard rate for Graduate School students and is the same rate used by many but not all professional degree programs.
-The tuition rate for 2020-2021 is estimated at $18,065, pending approval in spring by the Board of Regents.
+The tuition rate for 2021-2022 is estimated at $17,844, pending approval in spring by the Board of Regents.
 Fellows are responsible for all other fees (approximately $1,200 per year) or charges and tuition beyond the general rate.

 Recipients may not hold concurrently a second fellowship, scholarship, grant, assistantship, or similar award that duplicates the benefits of the fellowship.
 Recipients will be expected to be enrolled full time each semester while maintaining a minimum 3.50 GPA.
 The fellowship is a non-service award.
 Programs are expected to supplement the student’s subsequent years of study with support at the appropriate level for their program.

 To nominate a student, professional programs should send the documents listed below to [email protected] by February 5, 2021.
 Program directors will be notified soon after and asked to notify their nominee.

 - Provost’s Professional Education Diversity Fellowship nomination form